Pouya-SZ/HCOPD/README.md

 # HCOPD
 Classification of Saliva Samples of Healthy Control (HC) and COPD -- HCOPD

 This repository introduces a novel dataset for the classification of Chronic Obstructive Pulmonary Disease (COPD) patients and Healthy Controls.
-The main dataset includes demographic information on 4 groups of saliva samples (COPD-HC-Asthma-Infected) collected in the frame of the Exasens research project.
-Patient materials were collected by BioMaterialBank Nord (Borstel, Germany).
+The main dataset includes demographic information on 4 groups of saliva samples (COPD-HC-Asthma-Infected) collected in the frame of the Exasens research project at the Research Center Borstel, BioMaterialBank Nord (Borstel, Germany).
+The sampling procedure of the patient materials was approved by the local ethics committee of the University of Luebeck under the approval number AZ-16-167 and a written informed consent was obtained from all subjects.
 A permittivity biosensor, developed at IHP Microelectronics (Frankfurt Oder, Germany), was used for the dielectric characterization of the saliva samples for classification purposes (https://doi.org/10.3390/healthcare7010011).

 The investigated machine learning classifiers for this dataset include: Artificial Neural Networks (ANN), Support Vector Machines (SVM), Gaussian Naive Bayes (GNB), Logistic Regression (LR), Gradient Boosting decision tree algorithm (XGBoost).

+Definition of 4 sample groups:

+(I) Outpatients and hospitalized patients with COPD without acute respiratory infection (COPD).

+(II) Outpatients and hospitalized patients with asthma without acute respiratory infection (Asthma).

+(III) Healthy volunteers without COPD or asthma, but with respiratory infection (Infected).

+(IV) Healthy volunteers without COPD or asthma and without respiratory infection (HC).

 Attribute Information: